 Three days after the accident the Claimant suffered a stroke resulting in speech difficulties, loss of mobility to her left side, loss of concentration, headaches and fatigue.
 The Claimant went on to make a good recovery.
 Emma was able to obtain expert evidence to support the stroke was as a result of the accident.

 Mr H – injuries following an accident at work

 The Claimant sustained an injury at work when a defective ratchet strap on his lorry snapped, causing him to fall backward on to the base of his spine and sustained an injury to his back.
 Whilst initial tests showed he had fractured his T8 vertebra, this later proved not to the case.
 Despite this, the Claimant suffered restricted movement, ongoing pain, and depression.

 Medical evidence was complicated as there was a background and history of pre-existing problems.
 However, Emma was able to obtain medical evidence to support the fact that the Claimant was suffering from a psychological pain condition.
 Settlement was eventually agreed in a sum of £167,000.00

 Emma acted for this elderly woman who was struck by a vehicle as it entered a car-park from the main road and, as a result of the incident, sustained a fracture to her right tibia and shattered and kneecap.
-Damages where recovered not only for her pain and suffering but also for her care and rehabilitation needs.
+Damages were recovered not only for her pain and suffering but also for her care and rehabilitation needs.

-Unfortunately the driver of the vehicle was not insured and so the matter was referred to the Motor Insurers Bureau (MIB) who took on the claim as if they were the relevant insurer.
+Unfortunately, the driver of the vehicle was not insured and so the matter was referred to the Motor Insurers Bureau (MIB) who took on the claim as if they were the relevant insurer.

 The Claimant accepted the MIB award of £46,000.00.